ava-labs/avalanche-docs/docs/tooling/cli-guides/validate-primary-network.md

 avalanche node validate primary <clusterName>
 ```

-We have set the start time for the node to be a Primary Network Validator to be in 20 seconds.
+The node will start validating the Primary Network 20 seconds after the command is run.

-The wizard will ask us how we want to pay for the Add Primary Network transaction fee.
+The wizard will ask us how we want to pay for the transaction fee.
-We are going to choose `Use stored key` for Fuji:
+Choose `Use stored key` for Fuji:

 ```text
  Which key source should be used to pay transaction fees?: